Title

 Arthur C. Yap, Secretary of the Department of Agriculture, mandates the accreditation of government and non-government veterinary diagnostic laboratories to ensure standardized quality and technical competence in animal disease diagnosis, essential for the livestock industry's health and disease control.

-The order covers all government and non-government establishments offering veterinary diagnostic services to the livestock industry.
+Both government and non-government establishments offering diagnostic services.

-Applicants must be registered business entities with SEC/DTI/ECC/Mayor's Permit, and the laboratory building must have a Standards Compliance Certificate as per DA-Administrative Order No. 6, s2004.
-Government laboratories must also be part of the organizational structure of their respective agencies with the required plantilla attached.
+The applicant must be a registered business entity with SEC/DTI/ECC/Mayor’s Permit, and the laboratory building must have a prior Standards Compliance Certificate as per DA-Administrative Order No. 6 (s.
+2004), Sections 1 and 3.

-The Philippine Animal Health Center of the Bureau of Animal Industry is tasked to oversee the implementation of this Order.
+The Philippine Animal Health Center of the Bureau of Animal Industry.

 Analyze Cases Smarter, Faster